josh-byster/uiuc-professor-rating/README.md

 To run the project, run `make` after `cd`ing into the directory, followed by `make RunRelease`.

 To run the test suite, run `make testing` and then `./testing`.

+Once the project launches, you'll see in the upper-left corner a textbox to enter the name of the professor (last name, first name).
+You do not need to enter the full name before hitting enter/return.
+Then the results along with the legend is on the right-hand side.